-In 2014, Spottiswoode & His Enemies put out their sixth album, English Dream, their most haunting and atmospheric collection to date.
+Lost In The City is a swaggering antidote to the band’s sixth and more atmospheric collection, English Dream (2014).
 "A gloriously lush album!"
 (Popdose) "One of the half dozen best albums of 2014 so far."
 (New York Music Daily).
-The album was recently nominated for an Independent Music Award as the Best Adult Contemporary Album of the year.
+The album was nominated for an Independent Music Award as the Best Adult Contemporary Album of that year.

 In 2012, the band won 2 Independent Music Awards for their fifth record, Wild Goosechase Expedition, a critically hailed “miracle” about a rock band’s doomed wartime tour.
 Awards included Best Adult Contemporary Song (for the piano ballad, Chariot) and the Vox Populi Award for Best Eclectic Album.

 Ironically, Spottiswoode has always bristled at that particular description of the band’s music.
 “We are expressionists!” he pleads.
 Although his songs travel the gamut from raw rock and roll anthems, confessional jazz ballads and gospel-inflected hymns to vaudevillian ditties, and although His Enemies seamlessly switch gears and instruments, there is a distinct signature to Spottiswoode’s work and a compelling emotional unity to the band’s shows.
 WXPN's Dan Reed concurs: "They do something that few bands can do: evoke real emotions, sometimes several different ones in a single song.”
 Paste Magazine describes the live show as “nothing short of transportive!”